-If you have a liposuction or are planning to have a cosmetic surgery, it is possible that your surgeon has recommended some imp sources and the use of a compression garment.
+If you have a liposuction or are planning to have a cosmetic surgery like breast augmentation, it is possible that your surgeon has recommended the use of a compression garment.

 After surgery, your surgeon will give you all the instructions related to how to manage your recovery process.
 The correct use of a garment with the right compression is important for your recovery.
 Garments are expensive and uncomfortable to wear; therefore, invest in a good quality one for better comfort.
 As experts in this field, we want to answer some of the most common questions about the importance of wearing them. and how it can impact the final results.

 What are compression garments?

 Compression garments are pieces of clothing that fit tightly your skin.
 They are made of an elastic fabric (lycra or latex) and cloth.
 It is elastic and sturdy at the same time.
 They apply constant and uniform pressure to the treated area.
 They are sized to fit the contours of your body and according to the type of surgery you have.

 How long should I wear the compression garment?

 It depends on the type of surgery you have and your surgeon’s recommendations.
 For most procedures you will be required to wear the garment for at least 4 to 6 weeks.
 The compression garment must be worn 24/7 even when you sleep, you will be only allowed to take it off when you shower.
 It is recommended to have two garments, so you can have one for change. .
 Invest in a good quality garment as this influences the outcome of the surgery.

 What surgeries need a compression garment to be worn?